bolarinwaolayinka42-design/YbeeApp/README.md

 Why this project matters

-This project is more than a dashboard — it demonstrates how to build a real-world project management system from scratch with authentication, CRUD functionality, analytics, and team collaboration.
+This project is more than a dashboard — it demonstrates how to build a real-world management system from scratch with authentication, CRUD functionality, analytics, and team collaboration.
 It’s a solid foundation for scaling into a SaaS product.